 Welcome to Marine Corps Base (MCB) Quantico's Child and Youth Programs (CYP).
-Our mission is to provide your family with reliable, quality child care.
-The purpose of this handbook is to acquaint you with our services, policies, and program procedures.
+Our goal is to provide your child with the best in child care and recreational activities.
+The purpose of this handbook is to acquaint you with the procedures of the program for which you have enrolled.
 Please read it and refer to it as needed.

-CYP encompasses all aspects of child care as well as providing high quality, developmentally appropriate programs for children.
-Children ages six weeks to school-age years (up to 12 years old), with a military or Department of Defense (DoD) sponsor, are eligible for our programs.
-These programs include resource and referral services, center-based full-time day care, before and after school programming, school break care, and Family Child Care.
+CYP encompasses all aspects of child care as well as providing high quality developmentally appropriate programs for children.
+Children ages six weeks to school-age years (up to 12 years old), with a military or Department of Defense sponsor, are eligible for our programs.
+These programs include resource and referral services, center-based full-time day care, before and after school programming, school break care, and Family Child Care

-We continually strive for excellence in all programs and encourage parental participation through our Parent Boards and program-based activities.
-We also have an open door policy and invite you to visit your child's classroom or program.
+We continuously strive for excellence in all programs and encourage parental participation through our Parent Boards (PB) and program based activities.
+We also have an open-door policy and invite you to visit your child's classroom or program at any time.

 We are here to serve you.
 The DoD provides guidance for our programs that are designed to meet the child care needs of the military community.
-However, we are always interested in your suggestions for improving or expanding our services.
+We are always interested in your suggestions for improving or expanding our services.